Dear Blogger Readers,

 Summer Color Inspiration Board

-: Eggplant + Black
+The Color: Eggplant + Black

 Stylish, Chic and Posh are all words that describe the look of this wedding.
 With black vases and accent pieces accompanying a rich color like eggplant, this wedding is very modern, unique and beautiful.